chris17453/esp32-cam/README.md

    - Connect your computer to the same Wi-Fi network as the ESP32.
    - Open a web browser and navigate to the IP address specified in the configuration file (e.g., `http://192.168.1.100`).

+### Heartbeat

+- The ESP32 sends periodic heartbeat messages to the configured heartbeat server.
+- The interval for sending heartbeat messages is specified in the configuration file (heartbeat_interval).
+- If listen_to_heartbeat_server_only is set to true, the web server will only respond to requests from the heartbeat server.

 ### Endpoints

 - **/capture:** Capture an image from the camera.